ManhTrinhNguyen/Kubernetes/Deploying-Image-From-Private-Repo/README.md

     http://localhost:3000

-#### To build a docker image from the application
+#### To build and push a docker image to ECRfrom the application

-    docker build -t my-app:1.0 .
+- Before login I need to configure as a admin user that has permission to execute this command `aws configure`

+Step 1: Login to ECR Private repo `aws ecr get-login-password --region us-west-1 | docker login --username AWS --password-stdin 565393037799.dkr.ecr.us-west-1.amazonaws.com`

+    -- When login command executed .
+In the background it will automatically generate the .docker/config.js .
+This file hold aws token and CRED store to authenticate to private repo

+Step 2 : Build Docker Image with Repo tag : `docker build -t 565393037799.dkr.ecr.us-west-1.amazonaws.com/js-app:1.0 .`

-The dot "." at the end of the command denotes location of the Dockerfile.
+     -- The dot "." at the end of the command denotes location of the Dockerfile.

+Step 3 : Push Docker Image : `docker push 565393037799.dkr.ecr.us-west-1.amazonaws.com/js-app:1.0`